 For our study, we have considered Non Performing Assets in Scheduled Commercial Banks which includes public sector banks, private sector banks and foreign banks which are listed in the Second Schedule of the Reserve Bank of India Act, 1934.
 The study is based on secondary data.
 The paper discusses the conceptual framework of NPA and it also highlights the trends, status and impact of NPA on scheduled commercial banks during the period of 14 years i.e. from 2000 to 2014.
-The researchers have used several reputed research journal including research paper and articles.
+Several reputed research journal including research paper and articles have been used by the researchers.
 Moreover, RBI Report on Trend and Progress of Banking in India for various years, websites and a book on banking has been referred during the study.